dosreislab/dosreislab.github.io/people.md

 ![](/assets/figs/sandra.png)

+# Muthukumaran Panchaksaram, PhD student

+Muthukumuran will work on statistical methods to detect adaptation in molecular sequences.

 # Nayelí Escudero Castelán, PhD student

 Nayelí is working with Prof. Maurice Elphick and Dr. dos Reis on the evolution of neuropeptides in echinoderms.